Non-Invasive Prenatal Genetic Screening for Fetal Chromosomal Aneuploidies (NIPS), Whole Blood

 Testing can be performed in singleton and twin pregnancies.

-NIPS is a screening test with a sensitivity of >99% for trisomy 21, trisomy 18 and >85% for trisomy 13.
-A ‘low risk’ result does not completely exclude fetal chromosomal abnormality.
+NIPS is a screening test with a sensitivity of >99% for Trisomy 21, Trisomy 18 and >85% for Trisomy 13.
+A ‘low risk’ result does not completely exclude foetal chromosomal abnormality.
 A ‘high risk’ result should be followed up by specialist referral for diagnostic testing.

-In about 3% of tests it is not possible to provide a result due to a low concentration of fetal DNA relative to maternal DNA (low fetal fraction) and a ‘No result’ will be issued.
-The fetal fraction decreases with increasing maternal weight, such that the risk of a ‘No result’ is about 20% in a woman with a maternal weight of 95 kg.
+In about 3% of tests, it is not possible to provide a result due to a low concentration of foetal DNA relative to maternal DNA (low foetal fraction) and a ‘No result’ will be issued.
+The foetal fraction decreases with increasing maternal weight, such that the risk of a ‘No result’ is about 20% in a woman with a maternal weight of 95 kg.

 Department